Byron337/micrograd/README.md

 cs231n neuron

 ![neuron.png](neuron.png)

-This is image is some confusin but the the second image it's show most clearly
+first image is some confusin but the the second image it's show most clearly